yogidevendra/docs/docs/tutorials/salesdimensions-c2.md

-Customize the operators and streams as described in each item below; to do that, click the individual operator or stream and use the _Operator Inspector_ panel on the right to edit the operator and stream settings as described in the item:
+Customize the operators and streams as described in each item below; to do that, click the individual operator or stream and use the _Operator Inspector_ panel on the bottom to edit the operator and stream settings as described in the item:

 1. Copy this Sales schema below into the _Event Schema JSON_ field of **Input** operator, and the _Configuration Schema JSON_ of the **Compute** and **Store**